Abu Dhabi: Thousands of school bus drivers, supervisors certified to ensure student safety

 Badr Khamis Al-Shamili, Executive Director of the Conformity and Specification Services Sector at the Council, said QCC was committed to the development of school transport services by upgrading the skills of employees.

-Al-Shamili said the program for school bus drivers and supervisors was designed by specialised experts of the Abu Dhabi Technical Standards Committee.
-The program aims to protect lives and property by developing mechanisms and relevant specifications for hiring companies to follow, facilitating them to employ professional school bus drivers and supervisors, all of whom are trained and evaluated under the program.
+Al-Shamili said the programme for school bus drivers and supervisors was designed by specialised experts of the Abu Dhabi Technical Standards Committee.
+The programme aims to protect lives and property by developing mechanisms and relevant specifications for hiring companies to follow, facilitating them to employ professional school bus drivers and supervisors, all of whom are trained and evaluated under the programme.

 Al-Shamili pointed out that bus drivers and supervisors are trained to act appropriately in emergency situations, or during the evacuation of the bus in the case of a defect.
 They are also trained to follow the safe driving rules in various weather conditions or traffic situations, to adhere to traffic diversions as required, and to follow the necessary rules to ensure the safe entry and exit of children.